thomasjdelaney/Multiscale/README.md

 TODO:
-* Move tree building to separate script, save and load using YAML.
+* Move tree building to separate script, save and load tree using YAML.
 * Move province_to_color to another file.